KalleErikssoon/ChartSmartAI/README.md

 - Create terminal inside a K8s pod: `kubectl exec -it <pod-name> -- /bin/sh`

 ## Acknowledgements
 The authors thank Daniel Strüber @danstru and the DIT826 teaching team for organizing the course.
-The authors thank Yi Peng @yipe for supporting the project through weekly discussions.
+Special thanks to Yi Peng @yipe for supporting the project during weekly discussions.

 ## License
 This project is licensed under the MIT License.